daiyifandanny/Symbiosis/ae_readme.txt

 Root access is required for clearing kernel page cache, for each data point in each experiment.

 # Package install for Ubuntu; for other Linux system, please install these packages by yourself
+# A new instance on Cloudlab with Ubuntu 20.04 image should work by exactly following the instructions below.
+sudo apt update
-sudo apt install systemtap-sdt-dev zstd libzstd-dev libsnappy-dev pip3 install numpy simpy
+sudo apt install systemtap-sdt-dev zstd libzstd-dev libsnappy-dev cmake python3-pip pip3 install numpy simpy

 # Preparation